sanjar-notes/gui-apps/README.md

 # gui-apps
-Understand and learn all about GUI apps, from theory to implementation
+Understand and learn all about GUI apps (including backend computation), from theory to implementation.